Canon 1300D vs 5D Mark III

 Body comparison: Canon 1300D vs 5D Mark III

 An illustration of the physical size and weight of the Canon 1300D and the Canon 5D Mark III is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1300D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark III is notably larger (35 percent) than the Canon 1300D.
 Moreover, the 5D Mark III is substantially heavier (96 percent) than the 1300D.
 It is noteworthy in this context that the 5D Mark III is splash and dust-proof, while the 1300D does not feature any corresponding weather-sealing.